StefaniRitter/github-actions-course/README.md

 # GitHub Actions Course

-Repository for exercises from the Github Actions course
+Repository for exercises from the Github Actions course.
+This has been edited.